Jean-Pierre-Richa/C3D-with-OpenPose-in-Tensorflow/README.md

+# This implementation of C3D and Openpose for pose estimation
+In this repository, we are implementing pose estimation, thanks to the developers of C3D in Tensorflow and pose estimation, using the previously mentioned models.
+There's only one video in the H3.6M file, for testing purposes.

+# Requirements for this project:
+1. install the dependencies: import the environment: conda env create -f environment.yml
+2. To train the model on your own dataset: python train_c3d_ucf101.py
+3. For prediction: python predict_c3d_ucf101.py

+# The below guide is to train the model done by the original developer of this project
+# A big Thanks to HouXin - hx173149

 # C3D-tensorflow

-This is a repository trying to implement [C3D-caffe][5] on tensorflow,using models directly converted from original C3D-caffe.
+This is a repository trying to implement [C3D-caffe][5] on tensorflow, using models directly converted from original C3D-caffe.
 Be aware that there are about 5% video-level accuracy margin on UCF101 split1  between our implement in tensorflow and  the original C3D-caffe.

 ## Requirements: